Proving EMS Service for the past 89 years...

 Chief Shane Wheeler, BA, AAS-P, FP-C, NRP, CASM

 Shane has a BA from Marshall University, an AAS in Paramedic Science from Mountwest Community and Technical College, plus he is currently completing a Master’s in Emergency Management at American Military University.

 He has 30 years of EMS and Fire Service experience in public, commercial, and various non-profit agencies.
 He is a Certified Ambulance Service Manager, Certified Flight Paramedic and a Nationally Registered Paramedic.
 He has most recently served as Chief of the Mount Hope Fire and EMS Department as well as Health, Safety & Emergency Manager for Summit Bechtel Reserve, both in West Virginia.

-Medical Director Dr. Ryan Overberger and Assistant Dr. Amanda Pacheco
+Medical Director Dr. Ryan Overberger

 Dr. Ryan Overberger will serve as medical director for the program.
-Amanda Pacheco will serve as assistant medical director as she completes her fellowship with the Jefferson-Einstein Health System.

 Overberger currently serves as the attending physician in emergency medicine for the Jefferson-Einstein Healthcare Network.

 Their department specializes in a number of emergency services, including tactical medicine, technical rescue, major incident management and mass gatherings.